 Access-Control-Allow-Credentials: true

-// Now attacker.com can read this response!
+// Now attacker.com can read this response!3.
+Null Origin Trust

 The null origin appears in sandboxed iframes, data URLs, and local HTML files.
 Servers trusting null origins effectively trust any attacker-controlled context: